Martyn0324/Cocogoat/README.md

 The name Cocogoat it's because I've been testing this code initially using a dataset of 10.000 images of Ganyu from Genshin Impact.

-## EDIT: The Behavior of the DCGAN architecture -> Clinical Trials - TODO
+## UPDATE: The Behavior of the DCGAN architecture -> Clinical Trials - TODO

 * Vanilla Configurations:
 	* Non-Conditional